ming429778/ECKGBench/README.md

+This is the dataset and evaluation source code of ECKGBench.

-The ECKGBench is a factuality benchmark to evaluate LLM's capability in the e-commerce domain.
-Each question is sampled from a large-scale, real-world e-commerce knowledge graph.
+ECKGBench is a factuality benchmark dataset to evaluate LLM's capability in the e-commerce domain.
+Each question is constructed from a large-scale, real-world e-commerce knowledge graph.